hotwheelsandhighheels/hotwheelsandhighheels.github.io/About/enginecheck.md

 "There's gold on the other side of this mountain, we just have to cross this bridge first" — *Raleigh Review*
 "The day I realized we were gods —" — *Jet Fuel Review*
 "From way down here" — *Zone 3*
-"Those Them Series," "Mexican-American," "Quinceañera" — *Azahares Literary Magazine*
+"Those Them Series" "Mexican-American" and "Quinceañera" — *Azahares Literary Magazine*
 "Blue Dream" — *Mantis Literary Journal*

 ## Selected Performances